robert-dodier/spark-wilcoxon/README.md

 ### Implementation

-This package defines an object `wilcoxon` which has three methods, all of which compute `U/(n1*n0)`.
+spark-wilcoxon defines an object `wilcoxon` which has three methods, all of which compute `U/(n1*n0)`.

 - `wilcoxon.U(RDD[Double], RDD[Int])`: the first argument is an